 Scowling he stopped and looked down, "SON OF A . . . "

 Suddenly sensing somebody else in front of him he looked up, "oh . . . hey JJ.
 I was just," he looked down with a huff, "dropping all of my shit on the ground."

-But she didn't get any further than a slight bending of her knees before Rossi gently caught her arm as he chastised.
+But she didn't get any further than a slight bending of her knees before Rossi caught her arm.